Step-by-Step Internal Audit Checklist

 • Re-performance, or independently performing the control to validate outcomes

-8. Audit Program and Planning Review
+6. Audit Program Review

-• Chief Audit Executive
+Chief Audit Executive Review

-• Subject Matter Expert(s)
+Subject Matter Expert Review

-Internal auditors who take a risk-based approach, create and document audit programs from scratch — and do not rely on template audit programs — will be more capable and equipped to perform audits over areas not routinely audited.
-When internal audit teams can spend more of their time and resources aligned to their organization’s key objectives, internal auditor job satisfaction increases as they take on more interesting projects and have an effect on the organization.
-The Audit Committee and C-suite may become more engaged with internal audit‘s work in strategic areas.
+When internal audit can spend more of their time and resources aligned to their organization’s strategy and key objectives, internal auditor job satisfaction will increase because they will be taking on more interesting projects.
+The Audit Committee and C-suite may become more engaged with internal audit’s work in strategic areas.
 Perhaps most importantly, recommendations made by internal audit will have a more dramatic impact to enable positive change in their organizations.

-Planning an Audit From Scratch: A How-To Guide
+Planning an Audit from Scratch: A How-To Guide

 Vice